Booming online luxury goods sales convert watchmakers to the web

 But others are stumping up serious cash, betting on online growth.
 Richemont <CFR.S>, owner of Cartier and Baume & Mercier, is offering up to 2.8 billion euros ($3.4 billion) for full control of multi-brand site Yoox Net-a-Porter <YNAP.MI>.

-"There is no taboo with buying online anymore," said Anish Bhatt, a watch enthusiast with 1.7 million followers on Instagram who works with brands such as Rolex, Richard Mille and Chopard on social media campaigns.
+"There is no taboo with buying online anymore," said Anish Bhatt, a watch enthusiast with 1.7 million followers on Instagram who works with brands such as Rolex and Chopard on social media campaigns.

 Watchmakers were long hobbled by the perception sales could only happen in a certain environment, with "shop assistants wearing silk gloves, while you sipped champagne," Bhatt added.